dat58/kabsch_umeyama/README.md

     // create an array src with 2 rows and 3 columns from a nested array let src = Array2::from([[1., 2., 3.], [4., 5., 6.]]);

-    // create a dst array with 2 rows and 3 columns from a slice let dst = Array2::<2, 3>::from(&[2., 3., 4., 5., 6., 7.]);
+    // create a dst array with 2 rows and 3 columns from a reference array let dst = Array2::<2, 3>::from(&[2., 3., 4., 5., 6., 7.]);

     // estimate the translation matrix